 Every year, thousands of Phoenix women end up with separated abdominal muscles after their pregnancy.
 This painful side effect, also known as diastasis recti, is very common and with every pregnancy the chances a woman will experience it increases.
 If you are suffering from this frustrating condition, you might be wondering if Dr. Rod can help correct your muscles by performing a tummy tuck procedure.
-Keep reading as we explain the benefits of a tummy tuck at Dermacare Cosmetic Surgery, and how this plastic surgery procedure can help correct your diastasis recti.
+Keep reading as we explain the benefits of a tummy tuck at Dermacare Plastic Surgery, and how this plastic surgery procedure can help correct your diastasis recti.

 But First, What Is Diastasis Recti?